ShanKothari/ShanKothari.github.io/publications.md

 ## In preparation or in review

 __S.
 A. Kothari__, S. E. Hobbie and J. Cavender-Bares.
-Rapid estimates of leaf litter chemistry using reflectance spectroscopy. (in preparation, full manuscript available upon request)
+Rapid estimates of leaf litter chemistry using reflectance spectroscopy. (in preparation for *Ecological Applications*, full manuscript available upon request)

 R. L. Bryant, C. R. See, __S.
 A. Kothari__, S. J. Curran, J. J. Grossman, C. Nash and G. C. Neumiller.
 Drivers of above and belowground carbon sequestration after six years of afforestation in a tree biodiversity experiment. (in preparation for *Forest Ecology and Management*)

 __S.
 A. Kothari__.
 When and how does photoinhibition matter for plant fitness? (in review, invited submission at *American Journal of Botany*)

+__S.
+A. Kothari__, F. Blanchard, S. Demers-Thibeault and E. Laliberté.
+Edaphic control of leaf senescence in winter-deciduous trees. (in preparation)

 ## Published